-Rather than the exception, the “always on” feeling for shopper marketers is wearing on these leaders as more is asked of them and more complexity is becoming their norm in their roles without additional tools or resources.
+Rather than the exception, the “always on” feeling is wearing on shopper marketers as more is asked of them and more complexity is becoming their norm in their roles without additional tools or resources.

-“Most of the information about our shopper marketing programs is living in my head,” says an Associate Brand Manager for a growing brand.
+“Most of the information about our shopper marketing programs is living in my head, making me anxious to take vacation and let my team down.” says an Associate Brand Manager for a growing brand.

 TOO MUCH AND NOT ENOUGH